harshith-netizen/gesture-control-myosa/README.md

 ---

 ## Acknowledgements
-This project was developed using the MYOSA development board and ESP32 platform.
-We acknowledge the MYOSA team for providing the hardware and documentation support.
+We would like to thank the MYOSA Innovation Challenge organizers for providing the MYOSA development platform and the opportunity to explore gesture-based human–machine interaction.
+We also acknowledge the guidance and support provided by our faculty mentor **Dr.Supraja Reddy** throughout the project.
+Special thanks to **Prof. Satyanarayana Katukojwalawala** for his guidance and support throughout this project.
 ---

 ## Overview